AntCPLab/OpenCoral/doc/networking.rst

    coordination server being run as a thread of party 0.
-The hostname of the coordination server has to be given with the command-line parameter ``--hostname``, and the coordination server runs on the base port number minus one, thus defaulting to 4999.
+The hostname of the coordination server has to be given with the command-line parameter ``--hostname``, and the coordination server runs on the base port number, thus defaulting to 5000.
 Furthermore, you can specify a party's listening port using ``--my-port``.

 2. The parties read the information from a local file, which needs to